-- Focus on Progress – the key to successful facilitation is to focus on progress.
+- Focus on the Progress – the key to successful facilitation is to focus on the progress.
 To achieve this you need to set the right tone of the meeting and ensure that the participants are motivated from the start to end.
-You will also need to use your feedback life skills to ensure that information is flowing smoothly and at the end of it all a consensus has to be built.
+You will also need to use your feedback life skills to ensure that information is flowing smoothly and at the end of it all, a consensus has been built.

 I will not go into details of what a meeting should be but they could be formal or informal.

 As a leader only hold meetings when necessary.
 I have worked in companies where meetings are held unnecessarily.

 Meetings if not well planned for can be a share waste of company time as they take away the time for doing other duties.

 The best way is to have planned meetings with set targets.
 Only “bosses” call for unnecessary meetings.